Adrianapip/Influenza_17-18/README.md

 How then to improve our chances of a better working vaccine?
 One of the suggestions from the authors is to study the "effect of past influenza exposures on host responses to vaccination."

-And with this, my data analysis begins.

----

-## Project Details

-Here I will show how to look at large subsets of data using influenza records from last season.
-This first part of the analysis will be a general assessment of the data (e.g. demographics, categorizing strains and subtypes), as I often like to get my bearings before figuring out what useful information can be extracted.

-A common problem I encounter in my work is combing through massive amounts of data - it can be records, like what I'm going to be working with below, or tons of sequences that I need to investigate for say, a consensus alignment.
-I figured out pretty early on that Excel wasn't cutting it for investigating 20,000 genetic sequences at once.

-Using Python for data analysis, I'm going to be initially answering:
+My background analysis findings are that there are factors in the seasonal flu season that we haven’t figured out yet, and to keep studying past seasons to gain a better understanding and predicting outbreak severities.

+To that end, in combination with the general questions outlined above, I have come up with some key questions I hope to answer:

-   ### 1. What strains were included in the 2017-18 vaccine?
+1. What strains were included in the 2017-18 vaccine?

-   ### 2. What subtypes and strains were most common in the US in 2017-18?
+2. What subtypes and strains were most common in the US in 2017-18?

-A follow up on this analysis will answer:

-   ### 3. How similar were the recommended vaccine strains to the reported sequences during the 2017-18 season?
+3. How similar were the recommended vaccine strains to the reported sequences during the 2017-18 season?

 ---